shikhinmehrotra/NLP-Naive-Bayes-based-spam-detection/README.md

 This fucntion returns a list of preprocessed words.

-# Feature creation
+# Feature creation and data preparation
 The features for each document in the data set are the unique words present in all the documents of the data set.
 A custom function to extract all the unique words from the data set is built.
+The dataset is subsequently divided into training and test data in the ratio of 80:20.
+The features as described above are extracted from the training and test data sets.

+# Model building
+NLTK's NaiveBayesClassifier() class is used to train a Naive Bayes model on the training data set.

+# Model evaluation
+The Naive Bayes classifier gives an accuracy of 98.3%.